University of the Virgin Islands Research and Technology Park

 The University of the Virgin Islands Research and Technology Park (RTPark) is the first independent research and e-technology park located in the U.S. Virgin Islands (USVI).

+Overview

-Launched in 2002, RTPark is the first government-sponsored public-private collaboration for technology development in the USVI.
+RTPark was launched in 2002, under the legislature of Title 17, Chapters 34 and 43 of the U.S. Virgin Islands Code., It was the first government-sponsored public-private collaboration for technology development in the USVI.
 It was formed as a public corporation by the government of the U.S. Virgin Islands and is headquartered on the St. Croix campus of the University of the Virgin Islands.
-The goal of the RTPark is to develop the USVI technology community to generate long-term economic growth in the islands, by serving as a center for e-commerce and technology for transaction-oriented, knowledge-based businesses.

-History

-Following a feasibility study and public input forums, Governor Charles Wesley Turnbull signed Act 6502 to establish RTPark in 2002.
-Created as a public corporation, it was formed to encourage growth in both economic development and technology for the USVI.
-Via a Protected Cell Corporation function as part of RTPark's legislative charter, tax incentives can be extended to knowledge-based businesses that apply and are approved as RTPark tenants.
-The legislation for RTPark can be found in Title 17, Chapters 34 and 43 of the U.S. Virgin Islands Code.
+It was launched following a feasibility study and public input forums.
+After considering the reports from the study and forum, Governor Charles Wesley Turnbull signed Act 6502 to establish RTPark in 2002.
+It was created as a public corporation via a Protected Cell Corporation function.
+As part of RTPark's legislative charter, tax incentives can be extended to knowledge-based businesses that apply and are approved as RTPark tenants.

 Management and governance

-The executive director, Peter Chapman, manages day-to-day operations and reports to a seven-member Board of Directors.
-Board members include:
+The executive director, Eric Sonnier, manages operations and reports to a seven-member Board of Directors.
+The Board members include: